markgbeckett/jupiter_ace/3d_monster_maze/README.md

 This is a port of the classic ZX81 game "3D Monster Maze" to the Jupiter Ace and Minstrel 4th.

 The game was written by Malcolm Evans and published by J.K.
 Greye software in 1982.
-It was one of the first examples of a 3D arcade game for a home computer and was considered an amazing feat, given the limited capabilities of the humble ZX81 computer.
+It was one of the first examples of a 3D arcade game for a home computer and was considered an amazing feat, given the limited capabilities of the humble ZX81.

 The Jupiter Ace had many similarities to the ZX81, built around the Z80 processor and with a simple, character-based display: but, whereas the ZX81 shipped with BASIC as its built-in language, the Jupiter Ace shipped with FORTH.